Skip to main content

 Figure 4.
 Cortical fNIRS layout and sensitivity map.
 A: Geometrical layout of sources (red) and detectors (blue) with respect to the international 10-10 EEG system.
 Bold black ovals denote the regions of interest (ROIs), which are subsequently labeled nearby in purple boldface.
 B: Correspondent sensitivity map overlaid onto the Colin27 brain model.
 Sensitivity computed and displayed with AtlasViewer.

-Background: The goal of the proposed project is to identify the origins of memory deficits in middle-aged, underrepresented women with Type 2 Diabetes (DM).
-Underrepresented women experience the most severe long-term consequences of DM, including development of dementia; however, we have limited insight into the complex causes of poor brain health in this population.
-In this project, complementary data from a variety of sources are collected to improve understanding in how memory deficits manifest early in this population.
+Background: The goal of the proposed project is to identify the origins of neuromuscular arm, shoulder, and back pain in women.
+While multiple mechanistic pathways likely contribute to the manifestation of pain, we have limited insight into the interaction of these complex causes, particularly in women.
+In this project, complementary data from a variety of sources are collected to improve understanding in how neuromuscular pain develops and manifests across the lifespan in women.

-Research Plan: We will pair NSAP trainees with graduate student mentors to investigate how the changes in cortical function correlate with cognitive and sensorimotor functions in older adults with T2D.
-Functional near-infrared spectroscopy (fNIRS) will be used to measure cortical function differences between persons with T2D and healthy age- and sex-matched controls.
-NSAP trainees will be involved in all aspects of the research including informed consent, data collection & analysis, and dissemination of research findings.
+Research Plan: We will pair NSAP trainees with graduate student mentors to investigate the multifactorial roots of neuromuscular pain manifestation in women.
+Data collection types will include behavioral assessment, neuromuscular stimulation, biomechanical assessment, and functional neuroimaging.
+NSAP trainees will be involved in all aspects of the research including data collection, data analysis, and dissemination of research findings.

-Prerequisites: Introductory course work in: Anatomy & Physiology and Psychology.
-Coursework in foundations of functional neuroimaging would be ideal, but not required.
+Prerequisites: Introductory course work in: Anatomy & Physiology and Computer Programming.
+Coursework in foundations of functional neuroimaging, biomechanics, and proficiency in signal processing would be ideal, but not required.

 Project 5: Microanalysis of Center of Pressure (Bickley at Texas Woman’s University)